Interesting

 Despite the widespread belief that medications for ADHD are relatively safe, the research says otherwise.
 The research demonstrates that your child will likely have a side effect from the medication.
 Side effects range from reduced eating and growth, irritability, rage, and personality changes to psychotic behaviors.

-READ ALSO: What is a woven bone?
+READ ALSO: What pet is most like a dinosaur?

 Is medication always the best treatment option for ADHD?